 What are the benefits of screening mammograms?

-What are some of the potential harms of screening mammograms?
+What are some of the potential limitations of screening mammograms?

 False-positive results.
 False-positive results occur when radiologists decide mammograms are abnormal but no cancer is actually present.
 All abnormal mammograms should be followed up with additional testing (diagnostic mammograms, ultrasound, and/or biopsy) to determine whether cancer is present.